pyblosxom/pyblosxom/docs/flavours_and_templates.rst

 ..
 Note::

-    Refer to :ref:`lifecycle-of-the-blosxom-renderer <Pyblosxom Architecture>`
+    Refer to :ref:`lifecycle-of-the-blosxom-renderer` for detailed
-    for detailed information on how Pyblosxom's default renderer blosxom uses these templates.
+    information on how Pyblosxom's default renderer blosxom uses these templates.

 More on flavours, how they're stored, and such later.